code-423n4/2024-11-ethena-labs/README.md

 ## Attack ideas (where to focus for bugs)
 - a blacklisted user circumventing token transfer restrictions in any of the transfer states defined in UStb token contract.
 - any user circumventing token transfers in a FULLY_DISABLED transfer state in UStb token contract.
-- collateral being accessed in an unexpected way in the UStb minting contract
+- collateral being accessed in an unexpected way from the UStb minting contract

 ## All trusted roles in the protocol